ctm/mb2-doc/src/thanks/mb2.md

 # Mb2

 Mb2 is my successor to multibot.
-The thought of creating a new poker ecosystem rumbled around in my brain for a while.
+The thought of creating a new poker ecosystem rumbled around in my head for a while.
 In 2019, three days after running the Boston Marathon, I pulled the trigger:
 ```
 commit 7f1967bef45762774fcee34e24e2afa8a4215ddb